microsoft/ODBC-Specification/ODBC 4.0.md

 Structured parameters can be passed to the driver at execute time.

-To pass a structured parameter at execute time, the application:
+To pass a structured parameter at execute time:

-1. Calls SQLBindParameter (or equivalent SQLDescField/SQLDescRec), specifying the following:
+1. The application calls SQLBindParameter (or equivalent SQLDescField/SQLDescRec), specifying the following:
   - ValueType is `SQL_C_DEFAULT` (sets `SQL_DESC_TYPE`/`SQL_DESC_CONCISE_TYPE` in APD)
   - ParameterType is `SQL_ROW` or `SQL_UDT` (sets `SQL_DESC_TYPE`/`SQL_DESC_CONCISE_TYPE` in IPD)
   - For SQL_UDT, must set descriptor fields to specify: